step-/yad/feature-comparison.md

 Version [11.1]

+- `[+]` fb68580 add --scroll to progress dialog and reorganize scrolling policy [0.42.87]
+- `[+]` a1a25e7 fix handling uri click in browser mode for html dialog [0.42.87]
 - `[ ]` fix input parsing for notification icon
 - `[ ]` fix parsing desktop files for icons dialog
+- TODO: next two seem done with the new html.c but for gtk3 only
 - `[ ]` fix link handling for browser mode in html dialog
 - `[ ]` improve setting user-defined image in about dialog